Giuditta-Parolini/machine-readable-data/machine_readable_data_formats.md

 <br/>

 ### <a id="preamble">1.
 Preamble</a>
-This Guide is written in [Markdown](https://www.markdownguide.org) as an invitation to start exploring tools with higher potential for machine-readability and information sharing compared to standard word processors.
-Markdown is a lightweight markup language that can be used for a variety of different tasks, from creating a website to writing a book.
+This Guide on machine-readable data formats is written in [Markdown](https://www.markdownguide.org) as an invitation to start exploring tools with higher potential for machine-readability and information sharing compared to standard word processors.
+Markdown is a [markup language](https://www.britannica.com/technology/markup-language).
 A document in Markdown format can be opened and edited using any text editor and does not require dedicated software like a PDF or a DOCX file.
 The trade-off is that styling options are limited compared to standard word processors, but human-readability remains satisfactory.

 If you wish to see the rendered Markdown document, there are many online and offline open-source editors available (e.g., [VSCode](https://code.visualstudio.com) + Markdown extensions).
 These editors are all largely compatible, but Markdown has many flavors and different editors may render some elements of this document in a slightly different fashion.
 A few Markdown editors do not support HTML style elements.
 This will prevent you from accessing the internal links in the sections *Table of Contents* and *References*.
 If possible, choose a Markdown editor that also supports HTML.